michballard/boris-bikes/README.md

 Functionality
 -------------
 - A docking station can have a bike added to it, either working or broken
-- A person can rent a bike from a station
+- A bike can be broken
-- A person can break a bike if they fall down
+- A person can rent a bike
 - A person can return a bike
 - A van can pick up broken bikes from stations and drop them off at garages
-- A van can pick up fixed bikes from garage and dropp them off at stations
+- A van can pick up fixed bikes from garage and drop them off at stations
 - The garage can fix broken bikes

 Technologies used